russell-n/apcommand/apcommand/accesspoints/broadcom/broadcom_parser.rst

     self.soup.find(attrs={'name':'wl_unit'})

-Returns a `tag` which is an HTML sub-tree that has the name passed in to the call.
-Because it is a tag, you can do further searches within it -- use `find` to narrow the HTML tree down to just the part you are interested in.
+Returns a `tag <http://www.crummy.com/software/BeautifulSoup/bs4/doc/#tag>`_ which is an HTML sub-tree that has the name attribute that passed in to the ``find`` call (see the :ref:`Wireless Interface <broadcom-parser-wireless-interface>` section above for a sample output).
+Because it is a tag, you can do further searches within it.
+Use the ``find`` method to narrow the HTML tree down to just the part you are interested in.

 Tag Attributes
 ++++++++++++++